vijaysairama/India-Covid-19-Analysis/README.md

 # India-Covid-19-Analysis
 In the preview, you cannot see the plotly graphs.
-Download the file to view the complete analysis.
+Download the file to view the complete analysis till april 1,2020.